 When I saw Being John Malkovich, I felt like the movie was smarter than I was.
 I knew it was saying something about power, celebrity and identity, but I couldn't exactly figure out what.
 And usually when I don't get something, I suspect that there's genius at work.
 Well, here comes Adaptation, the second collaboration between director Jonze and writer… read more!

 This film isn't really all about Lily Chou-Chou, a fictional Asian pop star with a rabid following to rival Björk's, but about two of her fans: a pair of junior high school boys in a depressed, semi-rural district in Japan.
 The story follows two years of the boys' lives and is divided into three sections: the first follows the growth… read more!

 Ingratiating documentary about the protest songs that kept the dream alive for black South Africans as they slowly but successfully managed to topple the oppressive Apartheid regime.
 The music is great, of course, but director Hirsch spends too much time on the talking heads (all African musicians who were very active in the cause – thankfully, there are no white… read more!

-Curiously flat biopic about Bob Crane, the disc jockey-turned actor who is best remembered for three things: starring in the hit TV series Hogan's Heroes, videotaping himself having sex with scores of women, and being murdered in 1979, days before his fiftieth birthday.
-Auto Focus mostly examines the underreported relationship Crane had with John Carpenter (not the film director), who… read more!
+Curiously flat biopic about Bob Crane, the disc jockey-turned actor best remembered for three things: starring in the TV series Hogan's Heroes, videotaping himself having sex with scores of women, and being murdered in 1979, days before his fiftieth birthday.
+Auto Focus mostly examines the relationship Crane had with John Carpenter (not the film director), who introduced him to both… read more!